-Alexander Ioannidis (PhD, MPhil) graduated summa cum laude from Harvard University in Chemistry and Physics and earned an M.Phil in Computational Biology and Diploma in Greek from the University of Cambridge.
-His Ph.D. from Stanford University was in Computational and Mathematical Engineering, where he still teaches machine learning and data science.
+Dr. Alexander Ioannidis (PhD, MPhil) graduated summa cum laude from Harvard University in Chemistry and Physics and earned an M.Phil in Computational Biology and Diploma in Greek from the University of Cambridge.
+His Ph.D. from Stanford University was in Computational and Mathematical Engineering, where he still teaches machine learning and data science as an Adjunct Lecturer in the School of Engineering.
 He also has an M.S. in Mgmt.
 Sci. and Eng.
 (Optimization) from Stanford.
 Prior to Stanford, he worked in superconducting computing logic and quantum computing at Northrop Grumman.
 As a current research fellow in the Stanford School of Medicine (Department of Biomedical Data Science), his work focuses on applying computational methods to problems in genomics and population genetics.

 I work on novel algorithm design (particularly ancestry related) for several large-scale genomic studies that aim at understanding genetic causes of disease.